TomasBoda/agent-lang/thesis.md

 Last but not least, agent-based models are flexible and extensible.
 We can easily incorporate new agents to the system or increase the quantity of existing agents.
 Modifying the model's behavior is as simple as fine-tuning the decision-making logic within the agent's blueprint, which may lead to a whole new beahviour of the whole system.
 This degree of flexibility and extensibility implies the usage of agent-based models in scenarios where the level of complexity of the simulation is either highly unpredictable or not known in advance, making it easy to fine-tune the simulation without the need of making too many adjustments.

 #### 1.2.3 Use Cases
 Agent-based modeling is used in numerous scientific areas and systems.
-However, its use cases can be classified into four main categories, where it is natural to opt for agent-based modeling.
+However, its use cases can be classified into three main categories, where it is natural to opt for agent-based modeling.
 These categories are:
 1. flows
 2. markets
 3. organizations
-4. diffusion

 ##### 1.2.3.1 Flows
 To describe the idea behind flows, let's consider evacuation of people.
 The behaviour of a crowd in a sudden or unexpected dangerous situation often leads to panic and chaos.
 These situation usually arise during mass events such as concerts, sporting events and demonstrations, where there is high density of people on a certain area.
 In case of fire or other disasters of such nature, panicking people are obsessed by short-term personal interests uncontrolled by social and cultural constraints.